mirisuzanne/miriamsuzanne/content/2017/07/11/misgender.rst

 old friends on occasion,
 or someone just discovering that I’m trans;
 but mostly family.
+The people who have known me since birth.
 And when it happens,
 someone is always there to say: well, *it’s hard*.